-Broncos: Saints' Hill At QB Both A Blessing And A Curse
+Broncos: Saints' Hill at QB both a blessing and a curse

-DENVER: Listen to Vic Fangio and youd never guess the Broncos were preparing to face a quarterback making just his second career start as the New Orleans Saints Taysom Hill is expected to do Sunday at empty Empower Field.
+DENVER (AP) -- Listen to Vic Fangio and you'd never guess the Broncos were preparing to face a quarterback making just his second career start as the New Orleans Saints' Taysom Hill is expected to do Sunday at empty Empower Field.

 Hill looked comfortable under center, completing all but five of his 23 throws for 233 yards and rushing for 51 yards and two touchdowns in place of Drew Brees, who has multiple fractured ribs.